Send and receive messages¶

 Parse a FIX message

 A raw FIX message is not a very readable format since it was designed with efficiency in mind rather than understandability.
+Therefore, for each software application there will always be a process of translating information provided into the respective FIX message.

 In our C# sample application we have created a class for handling the message construction as well as functions for creating FIX messages based on the relevant information.